 3.4 Ramp Closures.
-The contractor shall close ramps specified in the JSP - Wrong Way Alert Systems Preventative Maintenance, Software and Recertification for the following hours as needed to complete that work:
+The contractor shall close ramps specified in the JSP - Wrong Way Alert Systems Software, Recertification and Preventative Maintenance for the following hours as needed to complete that work:

-10:00 p.m. to 5:00 a.m., Monday through Sunday
+10:00 p.m. to 5:00 a.m. the next day, Monday through Sunday

-- 3.4.1 The contractor shall not close multiple ramps of the same interchange unless approved by the Engineer.
-The contractor shall also not close consecutive ramps along a corridor in a given direction unless approved by the Engineer. - 3.5 The contractor shall not alter the start time, ending time, or a reduction in the number of through lanes of traffic or ramp closures without advance notification and approval by the engineer.
+- 3.5 The contractor shall not alter the start time, ending time, or a reduction in the number of through lanes of traffic or ramp closures without advance notification and approval by the engineer.
 The only work zone operation approved to begin 30 minutes prior to a reduction in through traffic lanes or ramp closures is the installation of traffic control signs.
 Should lane closures be placed or remain in place, prior to the approved starting time or after the approved ending time, the Commission, the traveling public, and state and local police and governmental authorities will be damaged in various ways, including but not limited to, increased construction administration cost, potential liability, traffic and traffic flow regulation cost, traffic congestion and motorist delays, with a resulting cost to the traveling public.
 These damages are not easily computed or quantified.
 Therefore, the contractor will be charged with liquidated damages specified in the amount of \$250 per 15 minute increment for each 15 minutes that the temporary lane closures are in place and not open to traffic in excess of the limitation as specified elsewhere in this special provision.
 It shall be the responsibility of the engineer to determine the quantity of unapproved closure time. - 3.5.1 The said liquidated damages specified will be assessed regardless if it would otherwise be charged as liquidated damages under the Missouri Standard Specification for Highway Construction, as amended elsewhere in this contract.